- EN - Blog

 - The customers can leave their feedback spontaneously on Google My Business and on the store's local web page

-A new in-store signage system is currently being tested to reinforce customer listening for those who have not signed up to the loyalty programme.
+A new in-store signage system is currently being tested to reinforce customer listening for those who have not signed up for the loyalty programme.

 “The feedback collection paths are adapted to our customers: each channel targets different customers.
 The survey is structured in a way that lets them evaluate their experience in relation to different topics: the in-store greeting, the quality of the products, and the checkout process.
 We attach equal importance to the customers who buy food, items of clothing, or home decoration products from our websites,” explained Brune de Bodman, Head of Customer Orientation and Performance.

 “It is crucial to convince the whole management team that a tool like Critizr's offers more than just the results of a satisfaction survey.
 It is a real managerial tool for day-to-day use that puts the customer at the heart of the company.
 If the management gets the whole company to adopt that approach, we need only organise the teams so they are listening to our customers, analysing their ratings and feedback, and the success of this approach and customer satisfaction gains will be there to see,” said Florence Chaffiotte, Director of Marketing and Innovation at Monoprix.

 - At headquarters, the company has set up an NPS team dedicated to implementing and developing the customer listening strategy: identification of collection channels, roll-out, and testing.